Headstart Checklist for VCE Chemistry

 Before you begin looking over what you will be learning in Units 3 and 4 Chemistry, it will be best for you to revise over some key concepts listed in this article.
-Having a solid foundation of these concepts will put you on the path in succeeding Chemistry in 2018.
+Having a solid foundation of these concepts will put you on the path in succeeding Chemistry.

 So, what are the important concepts from Units 1 and 2 Chemistry?

 - Moles – You would have encountered this topic in Unit 1 Chemistry.
 Ensure that you understand what a ‘mole’ is, and know how to perform calculations associated with moles.

 - Intermolecular forces – dispersion forces, dipole-dipole attractions and hydrogen bonding are bonds that forms between molecules.
 They are important in determining the melting and boiling points of molecules.

 - Organic compounds – in Units 3 and 4 Chemistry you will encounter more organic compounds in addition to the ones you learnt in Unit 1 Chemistry.
 Ensure that you are familiar with naming organic compounds according to the IUPAC system.

 - Specific heat capacity – from Unit 2 Chemistry

 - Acid-base reactions – know the general acid-base principles